Planning-Inspectorate/data-model/docs/folder.md

 ## caseReference

-the case reference this update relates to
+The case reference this folder belongs to.

 `caseReference`